7 Steps To Begin Your Voice Over Career

 COUNTRY:

 Here’s where you will find some challenges.
 Try your local college/learning annex/community centers to see if one is offered.
-Also ask your acting teacher if they know of any coaches who do voiceover coaching.
+Also ask your acting teacher if they know of any coaches who do voice over coaching.
 It may even be your own acting teacher!
 You might have to drive a bit to the next big town to find a class or coach.
 But, it’s imperative to get some formal training.
 Just reading a book won’t do it for you.

 You need a “director” in the beginning to help you become aware of where your technique is weak or failing.
 By all means, read books, too!
 They will give you great insight into the mechanics.
 But, it all comes down to those sound vibrations and how they land on the listener’s ear.

-In addition to your voiceover class, start practicing at home.
+In addition to your voice over class, start practicing at home.
 Listen to any and every commercial on the TV and radio.
 Mimic them.
 Pick up magazines and read the ad copy aloud as though it were a commercial.
 Get so used to your voice that silence sounds wrong.

 Most people want to skip this whole part and get right to the money making part.
 Believe me, if you skip this part, no one will want to pay you for what you’ll be offering.
 Ego and confidence are not a substitute for talent and technique.